igorganich/damn-vulnerable-defi-halmos/test/climber/README.md

 Here are some ideas on how we can solve this:
 1. Somehow modify symbolic bytes from `CreateCalldata()` so that they are also of static size and output `0s` at the end as padding.
 2. Handle separately situations with potential proxy **implementation** change.
-3. Refactor the actions functionality itself to make it more "friendly" for symbolic analysis (Say "hello" to symbolic mapping keys from [backdoor](https://github.com/igorganich/damn-vulnerable-defi-halmos/tree/master/test/backdoor#ownerisnotabeneficiary-issue)).
+3. Refactor the `operations` functionality itself to make it more "friendly" for symbolic analysis (Say "hello" to symbolic mapping keys from [backdoor](https://github.com/igorganich/damn-vulnerable-defi-halmos/tree/master/test/backdoor#ownerisnotabeneficiary-issue)).

 All of them have the right to exist and can potentially be used to solve this problem.
 However, they require a lot of work.
 It is easier to slightly change the principle by which `id` is calculated: instead of concatenating the entire array of bytes, we can try to concatenate only the function selector from each byte array.
 This selector is always of static size, `4` bytes, which will allow us to check at `execute()` whether such a set of addresses and corresponding functions has been registered (without specific parameters for these functions).
-Of course, we take into account that any simplification of verification can lead to false counterexamples.
+Of course, we take into account that any simplification of verification may lead to false counterexamples.
 But, in my opinion, this should be a profitable trade-off.

 That's all, we've discussed the necessary topics.
 Let's implement it:
 ```solidity